jeffreydbyrd/akka-ecs/README.md

 # Activator UI

-You can the above (and more) with the activator UI.
+You can do the above (and more) with the activator UI.

 ```bash
 $ ./activator ui